 As sprinkler season gets into gear, it's good to know where to find the wildest and wettest playgrounds in the Greater Toronto Area.
 If you're looking for a way to stay cool this summer, check out these playgrounds loaded with water jets and refreshing splash pads for instant relief.

-Most locations are currently open through to Labor Day weekend, and all are free.
-The following list has been updated for 2018 however please check city websites for current information, closures and maintenance.
+The following list has been updated for 2020 however please check city links below for current information, closures and maintenance.

-Markham's 25 splash pads offer a great way to cool down during hot summer days.
+Markham's 24 splash pads offer a great way to cool down during hot summer days.
 Pads are located at various locations throughout Markham.
-To conserve water, our splash pads are activated by push buttons on site and are on timers.
+To conserve water, splash pads are activated by push buttons on site and are on timers.
 More

 The city of Mississauga features many spray pads.
-Spray Pads operate throughout the summer from May until mid-September, weather permitting.
+Spray Pads operate throughout the summer, weather permitting.
 Get the listing by park.
 More

-Splash pads are located in 16 parks throughout Oakville and provide an opportunity to cool off and have fun on a hot summer day.
-During the open season, hours of operation are from 9 a.m to 9 p.m.
-Please note that select locations only operate from 4-9 p.m Monday-Friday.
+There are 19 Splash pads located in Oakville parks, that provide an opportunity to cool off and have fun on a hot summer day.
+Splash pads open at 10:00am.
+More